-- Create a strong log in password (i.e. 8 character minimum length and should contain 3 of the following 4 parameters: at least 1 upper-case character; at least 1 lower-case character; at least one special character; at least 1 numeric character)
+- Create a strong login password (i.e., 8-character minimum length and containing three of the following four parameters: at least one upper-case character; at least one lower-case character; at least one special character; at least one numeric character)

 - Create a memorable password so that you will not need to write it down for others to see.
 For example, use the title of a book or movie or song to create a password, substituting numbers or special characters in a few places.
 Following the rules above, Lord of the Rings would become L0rdofth3R!ngs.
-This method gives you a strong password through length and different types of characters but is also fairly easy to remember, so you won’t need to write it down.
+This method gives you a strong password because it is long and contains various types of characters, but it is also fairly easy to remember, so you won’t need to write it down.
 Never write your password down!

 - You must change your UMass Boston email password every six months.
-Our Self-Service Password Management makes this easy and lets you to set up a profile that allows you to reset your password if you have forgotten it.
-You can access this service at https://spmt.umb.edu/.
+Our Self-Service Password Management makes this easy and lets you set up a profile that allows you to reset your password if you have forgotten it.
+You can access this service at https://mypassword.umb.edu/.